SichengStevenLi/ai-experiments.github.io/Mistral_on_iGPU/part_1.md

   <img src="https://drive.google.com/uc?export=view&id=1h5g6FSH9gg8d-XONsfwa1K1-eLhSxkp-" width="100%" />
 </a>

 I've been using ChatGPT for a while and have tried other cloud-based LLM chat services.
 I'm curious if open-source local models can perform as well as subscribed services.
-This way, I wouldn't have to worry about sharing private secrets with chat services or paying recurring subscription fees.
+This way, I wouldn't have to worry about sharing private secrets with chat services.

 I discovered a way to run large language models using a completely local setup.
 This means I use open-source models, no hosted APIs, and everything runs on my laptop without internet access.